Ten-valley excitonic complexes in charge-tunable monolayer WSe$_2$: Main

 The calculations provide an important insight into the redshifting behavior of $M$.
-As soon as the $Q/Q$' valleys begin to fill, the electron density in the $K/K$' valleys remains almost constant.
-This means that starting from that point, the majority of additionally injected charges populate the $Q/Q$' valleys.
+As soon as the Q/Q' valleys begin to fill, the electron density in the K/K' valleys remains almost constant.
+This means that starting from that point, the majority of additionally injected charges populate the Q/Q' valleys.
 This can be explained by the three-fold degeneracy, higher density of states stemming from the larger effective mass, and larger contribution from exchange energy.
-Combined, these properties result in a slower rise of both the Fermi level and the electron density in the upper $K/K$' with increasing $n_{\mathrm{T}}$.
-Therefore, shakeup processes, of which the blueshifting contribution is determined by the increasing electron density in the upper $K/K$' valleys, are mitigated.
+Combined, these properties result in a slower rise of both the Fermi level and the electron density in the upper K/K' with increasing $n_{\mathrm{T}}$.
+Therefore, shakeup processes, of which the blueshifting contribution is determined by the increasing electron density in the upper K/K' valleys, are mitigated.
 On the contrary, the redshifting contribution from the screening-induced interplay between BGR and reduction in the binding energy remains, since it depends on $n_{\mathrm{T}}$ directly.

 We explain the formation of $M$ by putting the extracted electron densities into perspective. $M$ first emerges at a density of \SI{1.5e13}{\per\square\centi\metre}, corresponding to \num{\sim 10} free electrons in every $8\times\qty{8}{\square\nano\metre}$ of the monolayer.
 These \num{10} electrons are accommodated in the least restrictive way if they all have different quantum numbers, dictated by the Pauli exclusion principle.
-They are thus distributed over the lower- and upper $K/K$' valleys and the threefold degenerate $Q/Q$' valleys.
+They are thus distributed over the lower- and upper K/K' valleys and the threefold degenerate Q/Q' valleys.
 When a photoexcited electron-hole pair is introduced, it binds to these distinguishable electrons.
 The alternative is to scatter the electrons away, which will deplete the charge in the region of the complex, creating an energetically unfavorable charge inhomogeneity in the monolayer.

 We continue to show that a WS\textsubscript{2} device, having access to a similar charge density range, also exhibits $H$ and $O$ as a consequence of the similar $\Delta_{c}$.
-However, the $M$ exciton is not observed since the $Q/Q$' valleys are energetically farther away.
+However, the $M$ exciton is not observed since the Q/Q' valleys are energetically farther away.